-Except for air seals, which will be discussed later, most types of mechanical seals consist of two flat faces that are installed perpendicular to the shaft.
+Except for air seals, which will be discussed later, most mechanical seals consist of two flat faces installed perpendicular to the shaft.
 One of the faces is mounted stationary to the seal chamber housing.
 The other face rotates with the shaft to provide the primary seal.
 Axial mechanical force and fluid pressure maintain the contact between the seal face materials.
 This contact prevents leakage and retains the fluid within the pump.

 The Three Types of Mechanical Seals

 Three types of mechanical seals are used in process equipment:

 A cartridge-mounted, end-face mechanical seal is a self-contained unit that houses the sealing components—a gland, sleeve, and hardware.
 A cartridge seal allows the unit to be preassembled and preset by the manufacturer.
 With the manufacturer handling these tasks, installation, and maintenance are simplified.
 Cartridges may be equipped with one or two seals, depending on the application’s requirements.

 Component, end-face mechanical seals consist of a separate rotating member and a stationary seat that mount in a gland or housing.
 Since they are not preset, installation and maintenance are more complicated than cartridge seals.
 Installing these requires experienced technicians who can properly install and adjust them.